Anish-A-R/Vibe-coded/Rock , Paper and Scissor/README.md

 ---

-## 📄 License

-MIT — free to use, modify, and distribute.

----

-> Made with ❤️ and a little too much game theory.
+> Made with ❤️ and a little too much game theory(Basically AI).